Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 ## The project

-This project is a classic iOS app project, written in Swift with UIKit, using Xcode 11.5.
+This project is a classic iOS app project, written in Swift with UIKit, using Xcode 11.5 with support for iOS 13 and above.

 ### Code style